 In association with leading physician Dr Pieter Vandervoort, FibriCheck incorporated this tried and tested technique into a medically certified application for smartphones and smartwatches.

 Dr Pieter Vandervoort: “By incorporating this PPG technique into a digital application, we are overcoming all the limitations of the medical hardware.
 The FibriCheck app allows you to turn your smartphone and/or smartwatch into a budget-friendly and accessible medical device that enables you to take measurements on a regular basis either at home or wherever you are.
 Including at times when you are experiencing symptoms.
-This gives us valuable data for a timely diagnosis and an appropriate treatment.“
+This gives us valuable data “